NVIDIA GeForce RTX 3080 Founders Edition English Review – New performance levels at lower costs

 And for content creators and users of AI computing power, NVIDIA promises with NVIDIA Studio, enhanced hardware acceleration support for video processing in programs such as Adobe Premiere Pro, Redcine-X Pro, and DaVinci Resolve, with improvements in 8K video rendering and color correction.

-Similar improvements are offered in the use of Adobe Photoshop and Lightroom, for improved integration of effects, filters, and working with RAW images.
+Similar improvements are offered in Adobe Photoshop and Lightroom, for improved integration of effects, filters, and working with RAW images.
 Other fields that can benefit from NVIDIA STUDIO are 3D animation, 3D rendering with Blender and motion blur using hardware, architectural visualization and world design, and video transmission in conjunction with RTX Broadcast.

 Unboxing and photos – NVIDIA GeForce RTX 3080 Founders Edition